How to learn French better: 5 keys for success

 Listen, read, and repeat is the first advice to learn French better.
 There are various learning methods and techniques in order to develop your listening skills, discover new information, and boost your learning.

 Just as reading is important to acquire new knowledge, listening is essential to ensure successful oral communications.
 It’s not about active listening, either.
-Listening is a way to learn how words are pronounced in French, how sounds are articulated, how intonation flows when speaking French.
-This is why listening is vital for successful communications.
+Listening is a way to learn how words are pronounced in French, how sounds are articulated, and how intonation flows when speaking French.
+This is why listening is vital for successful communication.

 Develop your listening skills as it is an effective solution to overcome many learning difficulties.
 For instance, if you come across words such as oeuf (egg) and oeufs (eggs) in French, how could you know the right pronunciation?
 For someone who never heard these words before, it’s quite challenging to guess their right pronunciation in French.